ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/2-env-setup.md

 Profiling is an important step in the Android application development cycle.

-The default profiler in Android Studio is great to profile CPU-related metrics, but does not provide GPU details.
+The default profiler in Android Studio is great to profile CPU-related metrics, but it does not provide GPU details.

 Arm Performance Studio is a comprehensive profiling tool to profile both CPUs and GPUs.